vekatze/neut/book/src/how-to-execute-types.md

 <div class="info-block">

-Every function type is translated into this same `base.#.cls` no matter what its argument types and the result types are.
+Every function type is translated into this same `base.#.cls`, no matter its argument types and the result types.

 </div>